 The issue boils down to our basic definition of gain: output voltage swing divided by input voltage swing.
 For a pentode preamp the output signal voltage, which is represented by the plate voltage, swings between between a minimum of nearly zero and a maximum equal to the plate supply voltage.
 The maximum output swing is thus defined by the plate supply voltage.
 This, it turns out, is independent of the screen voltage.

 Maximum plate voltage is at cutoff.
-Minimum is at saturation.
+Minimum is when the grid reaches 0V.
 So the voltage gain of a pentode preamp is roughly these two extremes divided by the grid voltage swing needed to create them.
 This is where screen voltage plays a key role.

 Here is a plot of plate current versus grid voltage for an EF86 pentode.

-Our thanks to Paul Reid of Rutgers University for his technical assistance with this page.
+Our thanks to Paul Reid of Rutgers University for his technical assistance with this article.